 My Research

-• Ongoing
+Ongoing

-My next project is a multimodal ethnographic history of the financialization of water in Mexico that examines the relations between material scarcity, financial proliferation, and climate change.
+I have two ongoing research projects.
+One is a multimodal ethnographic history of the financialization of water in Mexico that examines the relations between material scarcity, financial proliferation, and climate change.
 The U.S.-Mexico political economy can be seen as a set of extractive relations that led to the exhaustion of water in Mexico, but it also created a global trade in Mexican water contracts, licenses, and futures.
 Now, amidst a water-fueled nearshoring boom, water scarcity is increasingly naturalized in the name of climate change for some.
 How, I ask, are these forces related, and how are urban poor households and communities responding to a scarcity that is as apparently constructed as it is unequally experienced?

-• Publications
+Publications

 2024 "Pobreza y vivienda en Guadalajara, México, de 1980 a 2020."
 Revista Mexicana de Sociología, Vol. 86, No. 4.